koalaman/shellcheck/shellcheck.1.md

 + 3: ShellCheck was invoked with bad syntax (e.g. unknown flag).
 + 4: ShellCheck was invoked with bad options (e.g. unknown formatter).

+# LOCALE
+This version of ShellCheck is only available in English.
+All files are leniently decoded as UTF-8, with a fallback of ISO-8859-1 for invalid sequences. `LC_CTYPE` is respected for output, and defaults to UTF-8 for locales where encoding is unspecified (such as the `C` locale).

+Windows users seeing `commitBuffer: invalid argument (invalid character)` should set their terminal to use UTF-8 with `chcp 65001`.

 # AUTHOR
 ShellCheck is written and maintained by Vidar Holen.